 “So if you’re talking about making cuts to seniors, to disabled folks, to children, to widows [and] widowers, to help take care of deficits, please don’t tell me to consider Social Security.
 The chained CPI is a cut to benefits — earned benefits — to all those folks who paid into the system,” Beccera said.
 A 0.3 percent reduction would amount to one month of benefits over the course of 10 years.

 We will continue to update you on this story, as more news comes out.
 If you have questions about applying for disability benefits, contact a Tulsa Social Security Disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today to learn more about your rights.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers